axtang/Style_Influencers/README.md

 6. On the command line, `cd` to the Vagrant directory and run `vagrant up` to set up the virtual machine.
 7. Then, run `vagrant ssh` to log into the virtual machine.
 8. Then, `cd /vagrant` to the vagrant file, which is shared by your local and host machines.

+## To run the application

-9. To run the application, run `python3 views.py` on the command line.
+1. To run the application, run `python3 views.py` on the command line.
 Note that this is run on Python 3.0, so check the version of Python in your computer.
-10. To access the application, go to `http://localhost`.
+2. To access the application, go to `http://localhost`.